hchenqi/ViewDesign/README.md

 In web development, elements, styles and event handling are described separately by HTML, CSS and Javascript which can get distracting, complicate the development and damage the performance.
 In `ViewDesign` they are all implemented in pure C++.
 One can separate the style definitions and main logic in different files at will without losing the integrity.

 In web development, each element consists of padding, border and margin along with its content according to the CSS box model which makes it easy to design and change the style of an element.
 But this also makes an element unnecessarily large to store all the style information.
-In ViewDesign, each view as a component is minimal and lightweight.
-For example, a `TextBox` in ViewDesign just displays text within a given size reference without any border, padding, background color or layout styles.
-It can however be combined with other components like `BorderFrame`, `PaddingFrame`, `MaxFrame`, `CenterFrame` to implement such additional attributes, and it is still possible to extend a component to accommodate more features.
-Thus the core library remains minimal and modular.
+In `ViewDesign`, each view as a component is aimed to be minimal and lightweight.
+For example, a `TextBox` just displays text within a given size reference without any border, padding, background color or layout styles.
+It can however be combined with other components like `BorderFrame`, `PaddingFrame`, `MaxFrame`, `CenterFrame` to implement such additional attributes.

 In web development, the layout styles of parent and child elements can be conflicting.
 For example, a parent element might have style `width: fix-content` while its child element has style `width: 100%`, which doesn't make sense.
-In ViewDesign, this scenario can be blocked at compile-time when parent view expects the width trait of child view to be `Auto` but child view's width is `Fixed`.
+In `ViewDesign`, this scenario can be blocked at compile-time when parent view expects the width trait of child view to be `Auto` but child view's width is `Fixed`.
 This usually forces developers to think about the sizing behaviour of a component and the compatibility between components.
+Nevertheless, there remains the possibility to build a general-purpose and run-time calculated `div`-like rich component on top of the core library while the core library remains minimal and modular.

 #### Win32 Desktop Development

 Traditional Win32 APIs treat each component as a window with different pre-defined styles through low-level system APIs which is not object-oriented and makes it difficult to build complex and custom UI components. `ViewDesign` internally relies on Win32 and DirectX APIs, nevertheless, for creating root-level windows and receiving system messages on Windows platform, but all components in a window are managed and drawn by the library itself.

+#### Flutter

+Flutter defines its own programming language and compiler just for multi-platform GUI development. `ViewDesign` is written in C++ and is open to various existing tool sets and custom design patterns.

 #### Qt

-Qt provides multiple frameworks and rich tool sets for cross-platform GUI and software development in general under a large community. `ViewDesign` is a single static, mostly header-based C++ library which is light-weight without the need of a particular development environment but remains highly flexible and extensible.
+Qt provides multiple frameworks and rich tool sets for cross-platform GUI and software development in general under a large community. `ViewDesign` is a single static, mostly header-based C++ library which is extremely lightweight without the need of a particular development environment but remains highly flexible and extensible.

-Qt uses a size policy to describe the how a widget is to be resized, but this is rather a suggestion that is performed by certain layout boxes at run-time, then a specification with compatibility check.
-In `ViewDesign` one can use size traits to check and catch ill-formed layouts already at compile-time.
+Qt uses size policy to describe the how a widget is to be resized, but this is rather a suggestion that is performed by certain layout boxes at run-time, then a specification with compatibility check.
+In `ViewDesign`, size traits can not only be used to check and catch ill-formed layouts at compile-time, but also automatically select different implementations of frames and layouts like `BorderFrame`, `ScrollFrame`, `SplitLayout` or `ListLayout` with help of C++ template deduction guide, making it seamless and effortless to build up view components.

 Qt uses signals and slots mechanism historically for communication between objects that extends the C++ language. `ViewDesign` sticks to native C++ and provides multiple mechanisms for messaging like `Context` and `State` for developers to optionally choose or develop their own.